MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-assign-roles.md

 Here are a few things to be aware of while you use Azure RBAC:

 - When you create a resource in Azure, such as a workspace, you're not directly the owner of the resource.
 Your role is inherited from the highest scope role that you're authorized against in that subscription.
-As an example if you're a Network Administrator, and have the permissions to create a Machine Learning workspace, you would be assigned the Network Administrator role against that workspace, and not the Owner role.
+As an example, if you're a Network Administrator and have the permissions to create a Machine Learning workspace, you would be assigned the **Network Administrator** role against that workspace.
+Not the **Owner** role.

 - To perform quota operations in a workspace, you need subscription level permissions.
 This means setting either subscription level quota or workspace level quota for your managed compute resources can only happen if you have write permissions at the subscription scope.